Frequently Asked Questions

 It’s time we evolve away from allowing such routine cruelty to exist in our food system.
 If Denver passes the proposed law to close down slaughterhouses, Superior Farms would cease operations by January 1, 2026.

-For animal agricultural workers who want to move into other empowering careers, the Brave New Life Project exists exactly for this purpose.
-The local Denver nonprofit gives 1-on-1 support and employment assistance in solidarity with both workers and animals.
+For animal agricultural workers who want to move into other empowering careers, the Brave New Life Project, a local Denver nonprofit, provides 1-on-1 support and employment assistance in solidarity with both workers and animals.

 If the slaughterhouse lot becomes vacant, any developer who buys it would be expected to develop it according to Blueprint Denver, the City’s long-term plan.
 The plan designates that by 2040, the area of 80216 where the slaughterhouse is will become a “Community Center.”
 This means it would satisfy a mix of housing, employment, and/or dining & shopping uses and have bike, rail, or bus-friendly streets.
 Community Centers typically include open spaces with trees, plants, and greenery to give relief.